 Quality assurance tests and monitors products and services before they go live.
 In software engineering, this is called software quality assurance.
 Quality assurance in software testing ensures that manufacturing or development teams do not break one thing when they fix another.

 Developers also perform functional QA testing to check whether the small parts in the software meet requirements.
 Software quality assurance services are vital to how modern businesses work because software plays such a central role in everything we do.

 Construction teams depend on quality assurance to ensure infrastructure, buildings, homes, or other projects are top quality and safe.
 Construction and project management professionals track the quality of work routinely and report back daily.

-Low-code applications allow workers to create solutions to problems as they arise.
-Who better to build apps than employees who encounter daily challenges on the shop floor?
+Digital manufacturing solutions allow workers to solve problems as they arise.
 Here are some solutions to overcome routine manufacturing obstacles.